Donna L. Schuurman, EdD, FT

 Donna and Dougy Center

-Donna L. Schuurman, EdD, FT, is the Senior Director of Advocacy & Training at Dougy Center.
+Donna L. Schuurman, EdD, FT, is the Senior Director of Advocacy & Education at Dougy Center.
 Dr. Schuurman was the Executive Director of Dougy Center from 1991–2015.
 Dr. Schuurman is an internationally recognized authority on grief and bereaved children, teens, and families, and the author of Never the Same: Coming to Terms with the Death of a Parent (St. Martin’s Press, 2003), among other publications.
 Dr. Schuurman has written extensively on topics related to children who are grieving.
 Her articles and other contributions have been published in scholarly journals and textbooks, and she has been interviewed as an expert on the subject by Redbook, The New York Times, SmartMoney, USA Today, and many other consumer publications.
 She has worked directly with families and communities impacted by large-scale tragedies and natural disasters including the Oklahoma City bombing (1995), Japan’s Great Hanshin Earthquake (1995), the 9/11 Attacks, Tohoku Earthquake (2011), and the Sandy Hook school shootings (2012).

 Education and Affiliations